 This is not helping the person; it is rude and helping in their disengagement from any sort of social activity.

-The person living with dementia can still communicate, it’s just that you (the care giver) have forgotten or are not willing to learn how to listen to them.
+The person living with dementia can still communicate, it’s just that you (the care partner) have forgotten or are not willing to learn how to listen to them.

 I have attended many groups with so-called carers who often tell me how hard it is for them, as they now have to do everything.
-What they should say is their lack of patience, lust for control and the person living with dementia lack of ability to stop them has allowed them to have everything the way they want it.
+What they should say is their lack of patience, lust for control and the person living with dementia’s lack of ability to stop them has allowed them to have everything their own way.